 4.2 3GPP specifications relevant for roaming architecture and procedures

-This subclause describes which 3GPP specifications that are relevant for the implementation of VoLTE IMS roaming.
+This subclause describes which 3GPP specifications which are relevant for the implementation of VoLTE IMS roaming.

 3GPP TR 23.850 [7] investigated solutions for the provision of voice over IMS in roaming scenarios that facilitate the realization of a charging model that replicates the principles of CS model.
 The conclusions of this study were baseline for the roaming implementation in the 3GPP specifications.
 This document has now informational character.